Stock market today: A split widens on Wall Street as Nvidia and AI mania weaken

-NEW YORK (AP) — U.S. stock indexes are drifting Thursday, but the modest moves masked sharp swings under the market's surface as Wall Street's frenzy around artificial-intelligence technology lets up a bit more.
+NEW YORK (AP) — A split on Wall Street is widening on Thursday, as the U.S. stock market's frenzy around artificial-intelligence technology lets up a bit more.

-The S&P 500 was 0.1% lower in midday trading.
-It's coming off a rough run where weaker-than-expected reports on the U.S. economy knocked the index off its record set last week.
-The Dow Jones Industrial Average was up 322 points, or 0.7%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.7% lower.
+The S&P 500 was 0.2% lower in midday trading, though the relatively modest move masked sharp swings underneath the market's surface.
+The Dow Jones Industrial Average was up 232 points, or 0.5%, as of 11:55 a.m.
+Eastern time, while the Nasdaq composite was down 0.8%.

-Weighing most heavily on the S&P 500 was superstar stock Nvidia, which has grown to become one of Wall Street's most influential stocks.
+Weighing most heavily on the S&P 500 was superstar stock Nvidia, one of Wall Street's most influential companies.
 After initially rising at the open of trading following a better-than-expected profit report, Nvidia quickly slid to a loss of 4%.

-Better-than-expected profit reports have become routine for Nvidia, whose chips are powering the surge into artificial-intelligence technology, but this was the company's first since DeepSeek shook the entire AI industry.
+Better-than-expected earnings reports have become routine for Nvidia, whose chips are powering the surge into artificial-intelligence technology, but this was the company's first since DeepSeek shook the entire AI industry.

 After the Chinese upstart said it developed a large language model that can compete with the world’s best without using the most expensive chips, Wall Street had to question all the spending it assumed would go into Nvidia’s chips and the ecosystem that’s built around the AI boom, such as electricity to power large data centers.